abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/07-sysmon-linux-endpoint-detection/README.md

 /var/ossec/etc/rules/sysmon_linux_complete_rules.xml
 ```

-(Use the full production ruleset you already created above.)
+(Use the full production ruleset provided in the rules/ folder.)

 Validate: